 You can change your selection, and choose another insurer to manage your money.
 To make a selection you can either download the PDF or order the form to your address.

-With a traditional insurance, it is the insurer that determines how your money is placed and managed.
+With traditional insuraqnce it is the insurer that determines how your money is placed and managed.
 The insurer places the money in e.g. interest-bearing securities, shares and real estate properties and takes care of the administration.
 You always have a guaranteed pension.
-The warranty differs between various insurers.
-It can involve e.g. a warranty that promises you will get back your deposited money when you retire.
-If the insurer manages the money better than what they promised in the warranty, you can get bonuses, that is to say that you would receive a higher pension than the guaranteed pension.
+The guarantee differs between various insurers.
+It can involve e.g. a guarantee that promises you will get back your deposited money when you retire.
+If the insurer manages the money better than what they promised in the guarantee, you can get bonuses, that is to say that you would receive a higher pension than the guaranteed pension.

 Remember that you, via your employment, have a financial protection in the form of survivor's pension and service group life insurance for your survivors.

 If you want to, you can move your money from one insurer to another, or to another form of savings with the same insurer.
 To move your money please contact our Customer Service at 020-51 50 40 for more information.
 If you're calling from abroad call our switchboard at +4660-18 74 00.
 From there you will be transferred to our Customer service.

 If your government employment ends

 If your government employment ends, your employer will stop paying in money to the selectable portion.
 The money you have earned, however, will remain with the insurer managing your money until it is time for you to retire.

 You can withdraw the pension at the earliest when you reach the age of retirement in Sweden